jmadinlab/jmadinlab.github.io/_posts/2025-02-25-internships.md

 Enthusiasm and motivation to learn about coral reef fishes or coral restoration are key!

 <!--more-->

+Preferring students based in Hawaii - No flight or accommodation will be provided - Students need to be able to come to HIMB on Moku O Lo'e.

 ### Position 1: Fish Video Analysis

 Do you have a passion for coral reef fishes and can’t get enough of watching them?
 Then this